 This walk starts at the northern end of the Dalrymple Gap walking track at the Damper Creek car park.
 Take this steep track to the historic stone-pitched bridge near the top of Dalrymple Gap, before returning the same way.

 - Read more about the nature, culture and history of the track.

 The Dalrymple Gap walking track can be accessed by conventional vehicle from both the northern and southern sides of the Cardwell Range.

-Turn west off the Bruce Highway at the Dalrymple Gap walking track sign, 13 kilometres south of Cardwell near Damper Creek crossing.
-From here it is one kilometre on an unsealed road to the carpark.
+Turn west off the Bruce Highway at the Dalrymple Gap walking track sign, 13km south of Cardwell near Damper Creek crossing.
+From here it is 1km on an unsealed road to the car park.

-The Northern access short walk is not wheelchair accessible.
+The Dalrymple Gap short walk to historic bridge (northern access) is not wheelchair accessible.

 Before you visit

-The Northern access short walk, Girringun National Park is generally accessible from May to October.
+The Dalrymple Gap short walk to historic bridge (northern access) in Girringun National Park is generally accessible from May to October.
 During the wet season (December to April) the road into the park may be inaccessible.
 Contact the RACQ to enquire about local road conditions.